How Our Rewards Centre Works

 The Impact of Our Rewards Centre

-In just a few months, we’ve already paid for over 500 days of schooling in Cambodia – but it’s more than teaching skills.
+We’ve been working with UWS since 2019 and we’ve already paid for over 14,000 days of schooling in Cambodia (or 2,800 weeks or 72 years!)– but it’s more than teaching skills.
 In remote areas, many Cambodian children spend their time working on the plantations, collecting resources like water, and isolated from children and adults outside their families or ethnic groups.
 Generations remain illiterate, creating a cycle of poverty that’s impossible to break.

 The work of United World Schools doesn’t just give children the basic education they deserve.
 By transforming futures of individuals, it transforms the future of families and entire communities.